robertofinnisaro/robertofinnisaro.com/content/3D Printing/IdeaMaker Calibration/index.md

 Elephants foot is when the nozzle is too close to the bed or if the extruder is extruding too much filament on the first later.

 ## X and Y compensation
+Once the top and bottom layers have been tuned and there is no elephants foot, the cube should have a high level of print quality.
+However, the cube might not be the correct dimensions and therefore X and Y compensation can be induced in the filament settings.

+The larger the cube printed, the easier it is to calculate the compensation as there will be a larger deficient.
+TO get the best measurement of the cube, measure the full length of the sube and not just the top and bottom.

+The X and Y compensation can be adjusted by:

+`Advanced settings -> Layer -> XY Size Compensation for Contours`

+Remember when calculating the XY compensation that the over spill measurement from the calipers needs to be half.
+E.g: If the measurement is 20.01mm on a 20.00mm cube, the adjustment would be 0.05mm.

 ## Fix hole dimensions